vchain-us/ledger-compliance-go/README.md

 ## Introduction

-ledger compliance GO sdk implements a [grpc] ledger compliance client.
+Ledger compliance GO sdk implements a [grpc] ledger compliance client.
+Backed by [immudb](https://github.com/codenotary/immudb) it uses several common part that are implemented in the immudb go sdk, but simplifying it more.
-Latest validated ledger state may be keep in the local filesystem when using default `Cache` implementation, please read [immudb research paper] for details of how immutability is ensured by [immudb].
+Latest validated ledger state may be keep in the local filesystem when using default [cache](https://github.com/codenotary/immudb/blob/master/pkg/client/cache/file_cache.go) implementation, Please read [immudb research paper] for details of how immutability is ensured by [immudb].

 [grpc]: https://grpc.io/
 [immudb research paper]: https://immudb.io/